Image Credit: Michael Korcuska

 Bid insights show bid competitiveness when compared to other advertisers.
 It also indicates recommended bids to improve ad performance.

 This tool helps you gain valuable insights into your audience and suitable content to drive engagement.
-You will access information on their demographics, companies, company size, location and country industries, job roles, job seniority.
+You will access information on their demographics, companies, company size, location and country industries, job roles, and job seniority.
 With this tool, you can reach your prospects and quickly convert them to customers.

 But knowledge is nothing if you do nothing.
 So, it’s time to take action.